What should I do if my child is unwell?

 How do I apply for a school place?

-Please view the school Admission Policy in the 'Policies Section' of the school website.
+Please view the school admission arrangements in the 'Admissions Section' of the school website.
 We follow the OCC Admissions Policy.
 Also visit

 Is my child entitled to free school dinners?